jenkinsci/remoting/docs/tcpAgent.md

 You can obtain usage information by executing `java -cp agent.jar hudson.remoting.jnlp.Main` or `java -jar agent.jar --help`.
 Not all parameters work together and some parameters require the use of others.

-There are also system or environment variables that control some advanded behaviors documented at [Remoting Configuration](https://github.com/jenkinsci/remoting/blob/master/docs/configuration.md).
+There are also system or environment variables that control some advanced behaviors documented at [Remoting Configuration](https://github.com/jenkinsci/remoting/blob/master/docs/configuration.md).
 Many of these need to be set at both master and agent.
 Changing some of these may result in unreliable behavior.
 One of these parameters that is supported with defined behavior is [`NO_PROXY`](https://github.com/jenkinsci/remoting/blob/master/docs/no_proxy.md).